FelicityPictures/Maze-Final-Project/README.md

 5/30/15: continued working on the tiles game; one tile is moving around.
 Still needs more work.
 Aim to finish this by Tuesday.
 5/31/15: Continued working on graphics (drawing)
          Fixed the scanner thing in Processing by using loadStrings()

+Things to do:
+-Finish making the map appear and allow user to navigate (finish by Tuesday 6/2) -Finish all games except Bejeweled (finish for Demo versions -- Bejeweled for final version if possible) -Fighting the boss game (hopefully by this weekend -- maybe not) -more to come :)